Sherif66/increasing-efficiency-of-solar-panels/README.md

-# increasing efficiency of solar panell
+# increasing efficiency of solar panels